lumitry/vela-chat/README.md

 - Defer loading of the sidebar until after the chat has loaded, improving effective load times (since the sidebar is rarely the first thing a user interacts with).
 - Removed the floating buttons when text is selected, as they were not useful (cf. "opinionated fork").
 - Made the "New Chat" button work with CMD+click and CTRL+click to open in a new tab without changing the current tab.
-- Typing in the chat input now automatically focuses the chat input.
+- Typing on a chat page now automatically focuses the chat input.
 - Made formatting shortcuts (CTRL/CMD+I for italics, CTRL/CMD+B for bold, CTRL/CMD+E for code) work in the non-rich text chat input.
 - When the response contains hex codes, they are rendered with color swatches next to them.
 (Note: This does not occur in code blocks.)
 - Improved speed of `/api/v1/folders/` endpoint by streamlining the database query to avoid an N+1 query problem.